 He eventually immigrated to Canada to become the priest of St. Rita’s Church in Castlegar, BC.
 On March 24, 1996, he celebrate the Jubilee Year of his priesthood wearing Frank Magee’s parachute cum chasuble.

-In a recent telephone conversation with Joe Sweeney, he informed me that Father Hermann is still alive and returned to Holland for his retirement years.
+In a recent telephone conversation with Joe Sweeney, he informed me that Father Herman is still alive and returned to Holland for his retirement years.

 On October 14, 1944, Warrant Officer F.B.
 Magee received a congratulatory letter from Leslie Irvin inducting him into the Caterpillar Club.
 Membership was automatic to allied air crew whose life had been saved by an Irvin Chute.
 Frank still proudly displays his Silver Caterpillar pin on his RCAF wedge cap!
 I find it amazing that a single parachute could have such long lasting and far reaching impact - from the ravages of war to the serenity of peace, religion and education.

-Before his departure for Holland, the Castlegar Branch of the Royal Canadian Legion was instrumental in initiating a liaison between Father Hermann and Frank Magee.
-Father Hermann was able to express his gratitude and enlightened Frank of the durability of his silk canopy.
+Before his departure for Holland, the Castlegar Branch of the Royal Canadian Legion was instrumental in initiating a liaison between Father Herman and Frank Magee.
+Father Herman was able to express his gratitude and enlightened Frank of the durability of his silk canopy.

 The next surprise came as a letter from Mrs. Joan Berry forwarded courtesy of Dan Black at the Legion Magazine.
 After reading her letter, the significance was obvious - in March 1944, she was married to Sgt.
 Bill Broadmore, my uncle’s flight engineer.
 His loss left her a devastated widow with an eight-month-old son, Peter.
 She could vividly recollect her last visit with Bill, her mother and sister, as well as receiving his daily letters for three days after he was reported missing.
 She subsequently remarried and immigrated to Canada with her husband and Peter.
 Joan was kind enough to forward a photocopy of an October 1944 letter from my grandfather that captures the tragic atmosphere of families coming to grips with the sudden loss of young lives during wartime.
 In corresponding with Peter, he informed me that my article had brought him closer to a father he had never known.
 I would later learn that my Legion article was instrumental in Joan and Peter reestablishing ties with the Broadmore clan in England after a 20 year hiatus.
 It also gave me closure to the puzzle of the epitaph inscribed on Bill Broadmore’s headstone in Tubbergan, Holland - “In memory’s garden, my darling you always will be”.
 Joan admitted authorship of this touching line.